AlexHockey/transaction-processor/README.md

 * `rust_decimal`: For handling floating point operations safely without rounding errors
 * `clap`: For argument parsing and help text (might be overkill)

-# Testing
+# Testing / Correctness

+The type system is used where practical to ensure correctness.
+In particular, only validly formed transaction events are passed into the internal business logic.

 The code has primarily been tested in two ways:
 * Via the module-level unit tests.
 * By running sample input files by hand and inspecting the output.
-See samples in `test-data/`
+See samples in `test-data/`.
+This includes the sample input and output provided in the problem statment.

 # To Do
 * Add logging to the program (especially when errors are created).